How to Beat Nakamoto in the Race: Model

 \subsubsection{Longest-Chain Fork Choice}

 When an honest node gets the opportunity to propose a block, the node always extends a highest valid chain in its view.
-In the event that multiple highest chains exist in the view, we adopt a worst-case assumption, allowing the adversary to resolve the tie in any manner it prefers for that node.
+In the event that multiple highest chains exist in the view, we adopt a worst-case assumption, allowing the adversary to resolve the tie in any manner it prefers for that node. \dg{Throughout this paper, the terms ``longest'' and ``highest'' are used interchangeably.}